davidhodge931/ggblanket/README.md

 <img src="man/figures/ggplotly_screenshot.png" width="70%" />

 #### 14. {ggblanket} provides access to all other `geom_*` arguments via `...`

+This relates to all other arguments other than the mapping argument with aesthetics.

 ``` r
 penguins %>%